 Through this program, De La Salle College aims to enable exceptionally able students in a community of faith and excellence to achieve their full potential with integrity and distinction.

-Each year a number of students meet the criteria for funding from the Catholic Education Office (CEO) for special learning needs.
-At De La Salle, these students are allocated an in-class integration aide for the subjects where they need the most assistance.
-Integration aides provide invaluable learning support, whilst being respectful of the student’s need for independence in classroom situations.
+Catholic Education Melbourne (CEM) offers funding for eligible ‘educationally disadvantaged’ students with the aim of improving their learning outcomes.
+CEM-funded students at De La Salle are allocated an in-class Learning Support Officer (LSO) for subjects where they need the most assistance.
+LSOs provide invaluable learning support, whilst being respectful of the student’s need for independence in classroom situations.

-CEO funded students have an Individual Learning Plan (IPL) written by each subject teacher.
-These are presented to each student’s parents at regular Program Support Group meetings, facilitated by the relevant Education Support Teacher.
+CEM-funded students have an Individual Learning Plan (IPL) written by each subject teacher.
+ILPs are presented, reviewed and discussed with parents at regular Program Support Group (PSG) meetings, facilitated by the relevant Education Support Teacher.
 PSG meetings allow the opportunity for any other issues relevant to the student’s education and wellbeing to be addressed.

 For students with learning difficulties that do not qualify for CEM-funding, the Education Support Team develop a confidential learning profile and share this with all relevant teaching staff.
 The team also provide resources to teaching staff to increase their understanding of specific learning difficulties and enhance their ability to effectively tailor the delivery of the curriculum.

 The Education Support Team offers a Literacy Support Program to students who meet the enrolment criteria for the program.
 Both CEM-funded and non-funded students can be offered a place in this program, based on results of literacy testing.

 Please note, a numeracy support program is also available; this is offered by the Mathematics department.